- Get link

 [Mati] = dead.

-For the conversation from the scene with English translations and also the explanation of the vocabulary used in the scene above, you can read my article, Apa-apaan Ini Meaning In Bahasa.
+For the conversation from the scene with English translations and the explanation of the vocabulary used in the scene above, you can read my article, Apa-apaan Ini Meaning In Bahasa.

 In this scene, April's father says,